 Large 17 inch laptops have the so-called dual hard drive option.
 This option allows you to have two hard drives in one laptop.
 Unfortunately this option is in most cases not available for normal sized and smaller laptops.
-But thanks to HDDD Caddy we can add this option by replacing the optical drive (DVD drive or BluRay drive) with a second hard drive or SSD.
+But thanks to HDD Caddy we can add this option by replacing the optical drive (DVD drive or BluRay drive) with a second hard drive or SSD.
 With HDD Caddy you do not need to carry external hard drives or USB sticks anymore.

-At the right side of this page you’ll see a list of laptop manufacturers.
+Or check the right side of this page you’ll see a list of laptop manufacturers.
 If you are looking for the correct HDD Caddy for your laptop please use this list.
-If your laptop model isn’t listed please send us an email (email@example.com) and we will appoint you with the correct HDD Caddy.
+If your laptop model isn’t listed please send us an email (firstname.lastname@example.org) and we will appoint you with the correct HDD Caddy.

 Sizes and dimensions